shinyinbox/shinyinbox.github.io/about.md

 permalink: /about/
 ---

-I’m not a programmer, but wanted to share the simple productivity hacks I find useful, mostly on Mac and iOS.
+I’m a non-programmer grad student, and made this site to share the simple productivity hacks I find useful, mostly on Mac and iOS.

 Software I use: